Steven A. Johnsen: Postdoctoral training

 2003–2006: Laboratory of Professor Ingolf Bach at the Center for Molecular Neurobiology Hamburg, Germany, where he explored transcriptional mechanisms and chromatin dynamics.
 Work was funded by the National Institutes of Health and the Alexander von Humboldt Foundation.

 2006–2007: Laboratory of Professor Frank Gannon at the European Molecular Biology Laboratory, then Director of the European Molecular Biology Organization, where he focused on transcriptional networks and the molecular drivers of cancer progression.

 Academic career

 Professorships

 Johnsen launched his independent research career as a W1 Assistant Professor in the Institute of Molecular Oncology at the University Medical Center Göttingen (2007–2012), where he began his pioneering studies on chromatin regulation and transcriptional control.

 2012–2014: W2 Associate Professor in the Institute for Tumor Biology at the University Medical Center Hamburg-Eppendorf.

-2014–2019: W3 Full Professor in the Department of General, Visceral, and Pediatric Surgery at the University Medical Center Göttingen, where he led a robust research program investigating the role of histone modifications and transcription factors in cancer biology.
+2014–2019: W3 Full Professor in the Department of General, Visceral, and Pediatric Surgery at the University Medical Center Göttingen, where he led a research program investigating the role of histone modifications and transcription factors in cancer biology.